 Getting Predictions for Visual AI Projects via API Calls

 This article explains how to make predictions on Visual AI projects via API calls.
-Please read through this blog post if you need guidance on how to prepare your image data to start a Visual AI project on DataRobot.
+Please read through this community blog post if you need guidance on how to prepare your image data to start a Visual AI project on DataRobot.

 To make predictions via API calls, you first need to convert your images to the base64 format.
 That is the standard way to handle images via API calls.
 (Please find an example script here if you need help with the base64 conversion step.)

 Below is an example of the input file structure, command code (using the Python script linked above) and the output file value after the conversion.

 After a model is trained and deployed, you will be able to find the Prediction API Scripting Code under the Deployments menu.
 Select the deployment you created (e.g., Plant Disease Detection in this example) and then click the Predictions tab.
 Click Prediction API and select "Batch" (Prediction Type) and "API Client" (Interface).

 You can copy the code and save it as a Python script.
 You may want to edit the script to incorporate additional steps.
 For example, add the passthrough_columns_set argument to BatchPredictionJob if you would like to include columns from the input file (such as image id) to the output file.
 For more information on the scoring code, please refer to the DataRobot Python Client Documentation.